Fishing & Angling in Laois

 Chiefly famous for the beautiful Derry-ounce lakes, two lakes nestled in bog-land with sandy beaches to rival anywhere abroad.

 Fly-fishing only, when you are in Derry-ounce with its wooded hinterland and deep mysterious waters where big Rainbows lurk waiting to be hooked, you could be in Tibet.
 Club permits are available from knowledgeable and friendly members at Portarlington Auto Parts, Main Street and Finlay's Lounge, Bracklone Street, Portarlington, Co Laois.

 Mountmellick Angling & Conservation Club

 Nestled under the shelter of the Slieve Blooms, three mysterious rivers, the Triogue, the Owenass and the Barrow merge to create an anglers melody.
 No stocking occurs here because there are enough wily native brown trout for all.
-Well bridged and stiled it is accessible to every-one.
+Well bridged and styled it is accessible to everyone.

 Permits available at the friendly knowledgeable tackle shop of Victor Cox at O’Connell Square Mountmellick.
 The club has hosted Leinster and Interprovincial Championships and always welcomes new members.

 Deep in the rolling heart of Laois yet only twenty minutes from your hotel, Durrow anglers have created another wild trout fishery.
 Fast running water pours itself into deep pools where huge pike lurks beside their trout companions.
 In woods covered with the primrose and wild garlic, the hopeful angler can fish the Nore, Erkina, Goul and Gully.